 Video Game / Zombie Revenge

-is an arcade beat-'em-up from Sega
+is an arcade Beat 'em Up

-and a spin-off of the House of the Dead
+released in 1999 and a spin-off of the House of the Dead

-as its parent franchise, and follows three government agents - Stick Breitling, Rikuya Busujima, and Linda Rotta - as they try to stop the man responsible for a massive zombie outbreak.
+as its parent franchise, and follows three government agents - Stick Breitling, Rikuya Busujima, and Linda Rotta - as they try to stop ZED, the man responsible for a massive zombie outbreak.
 It is an unapologetic quarter-muncher

 , where players can fight the undead with their guns, their fists, or a wide variety of other weapons including flamethrowers, drills, and rocket launchers.